navadiyadarshan/digi-store/README.md

    - Integrated QR generation for each order
    - Delivery staff can scan and verify orders before marking as delivered

-## 🙏 Thank You For Visit & Sorry for note give source code
+## 🙏 Thank You for Visiting!

+**Sorry for not providing the source code.**
+This project was built for learning purposes and personal portfolio use.
+Feel free to connect for more insights or collaboration!